amuna/squareEmployee/README.md

 I did read a lot of articles and examples of how to use coroutine and how to test with them.

 ## Is there any other information you’d like us to know?
 I focused on simplicity for this app.
-I used kodein instead of dagger for dependency injection as it was simpler to use I was not very familiar with coroutine before this project but I figured out parts of it to make everything work.
+I used kodein instead of dagger for dependency injection as it was simpler to use.
+I was not very familiar with coroutine before this project but I figured out parts of it to make everything work.
 I'd say I did a good job and look forward to your insight!